 Make sure to look at the societies run by the Students' Union for any student-led groups that offer workshops.
-You can join the Acting Society, the Script Reading society or set up your own arts and crafts group.
+You can join the Photography Society, the Script Reading society or set up your own arts and crafts group.
 Workshops available in the city include:

 Arts and crafts